-The CHM Fellow Awards Program honors distinguished technology pioneers—unsung heroes and luminaries—for their outstanding merits and significant contributions to the advancement of computing and the evolution of the digital age.
+The CHM Fellow Awards Program honors distinguished technology pioneers—unsung heroes and legends—for their outstanding merits and significant contributions to the advancement of computing and the evolution of the digital age.
 This prestigious program is supported with collecting, education, research, and media efforts that reflect the seminal work of each Fellow and preserves their stories for future generations.
-Fellows are selected annually through a public nomination process and honored at an exclusive gala ceremony.

 Fellow nominations are open to the public and reflect a diverse range of viewpoints and areas of computing.
 Final selection is made by a panel of historians, researchers, industry leaders, CHM staff, and past Fellow Award honorees.